 Smorgasburg is a weekly food festival that runs on the weekends in two spots in Brooklyn – East River State Park and Brooklyn Bridge Park.

 With 75-100 vendors every week, this is your chance to stuff your face with delicious food that ranges from age-old classics to the most bizarre of combinations.
 It’s at Smorgasburg where creations like the ramen burger saw its claim to fame.

 Not only is the food fantastic, Smorgasburg is always a great choice for any visitor because both locations provide highly Instagrammable views of Manhattan.

 Bring Out Your Inner Shakespeare

-There’s so much more to do than these five fun activities.
+There’s so much more to do than these things to do in NYC in the summer.
 There are an endless number of choices but just make sure you check out my top recommended places to visit and best restaurants before you go to start planning that perfect itinerary.

 One of the most challenging things when it comes to planning a trip to New York is figuring out where you’re going to stay while you’re here.

 On one hand, there are a LOT of choices but on the other hand, it’s insanely expensive.
 The nights add up and before you know it, you’re paying a few thousand dollars in hotel costs and that’s before all of the activities and food.

 Here are two properties that I think you’ll like that are great options when it comes to finding a place to stay in NYC.